frostybee/slim-mvc/README.md

 # Slim Framework Starter Template

 A lightweight MVC web application starter template built on top of the Slim PHP microframework.
-Perfect for when you want the simplicity of Slim but with a proper MVC structure to keep your code organized and maintainable.
+Ideal for projects that require Slim's simplicity without sacrificing the benefits of a clean MVC architecture.

 ## Why Using this Template?

-This template gives you a solid foundation to build web applications using the Slim 4 framework with a classic MVC (Model-View-Controller) pattern.
-It's got everything you need to get started without the bloat of larger frameworks.
+This template provides a starting point for building web applications with the Slim 4 framework using the classic MVC (Model–View–Controller) pattern.
+It includes everything you need to get started, without the extra complexity of larger frameworks.

 ## What's Included